grevo-vn/Work-From-Home/UserManual/SetUp.md

 Copy "Current web app URL", we will use it for "Slack Apps".
 <br/><br/><br/>

+<b>Question: Why we need a Google Apps Script file?<br/>
+Answer: We need it as a web server that will receive response from slack, save data to google sheet and post message to some groups in slack. </b><br/><br/>

 PS: If you want to distribute or update script, please see more information of Google Apps Script in https://developers.google.com/apps-script

 <br/><br/>